-Vieira de Almeida & Associados - Sociedade de Advogados, RL
+Vieira de Almeida & Associados

 António Andrade is a managing associate in the intellectual property practice group at Vieira de Almeida & Associados.
-António Andrade obtained his Law degree from the University of Lisbon and is admitted to the Portuguese Bar Association.
+António Andrade obtained his law degree from the University of Lisbon and is admitted to the Portuguese Bar Association.
 He was granted the title of Specialist Lawyer in Intellectual Property by the Portuguese Bar Association in 2006.
 He has been a patent, trademark and design attorney since 2007.